Planning your vacation to Topsail Island & Surf City, NC

 Topsail Island is the perfect getaway for busy families.
 The towns of Surf City, Topsail Beach, and North Topsail Beach offer shopping and dining opportunities, but the island isn’t covered in high-rises and kitschy stores.
 We love visiting Topsail (the locals say it “Top-sul”) because we can connect as a family while spending leisurely hours on the beach or in the confines of our vacation rental.
-You won’t fight for space on the beach here, even at her busiest times.

 Here’s my guide to planning your stay on Topsail Island, plus things to do while you are there.

 Topsail Island Map

 One of the first things you’ll do when considering a stay at Topsail Island is picking your location.